 Just a few blocks from the Boardwalk, visitors will discover the ViBe Creative District, the city's cultural arts hub.
-Founders of the district initiated it as a revitalization project in 2008, to attract both technology-based and creative businesses.
-Today, it is home to artists and technical and artsy businesses alike.
+The district's founders initiated it as a revitalization project in 2008 to attract both technology-based and creative businesses.
+Today, it is home to artists and technical and artsy companies alike.
 Both locals and tourists visit this vibrant district for walking tours, exhibits, galleries, shopping, art challenges, and recurring weekly events.
 Enjoy a Hawaiian coffee or a smoothie at Bad Ass Coffee, or wind down with a happy hour cocktail at Esoteric, an eatery housed in a historic 1920s-era building.
 A visit to the ViBe district should be on everyone's must-see list.

-In the southern part of Virginia Beach, surrounded by grain silos, restaurants serving farm-to-table-fresh meals, roadside stands, and 8,000 acres of serene farmland is the rural community of Pungo.
+The rural community of Pungo is in the southern part of Virginia Beach, surrounded by grain silos, restaurants serving farm-to-table-fresh meals, roadside stands, and 8,000 acres of serene farmland.
 Spend the day picking your own fresh berries or vegetables, sampling homemade country wines at a local winery, or taking a cooking class from a top chef.
 Visit the Military Aviation Museum and catch a ride aboard a vintage 1941 Boeing biplane.
 Make plans to attend the annual Strawberry Festival in Pungo during the Memorial Day weekend and share a 36-year tradition with locals.

-Between late December and mid-March, nature lovers have the opportunity to observe several species of whales during their annual migration to warmer waters.
+Between late December and mid-March, nature lovers can observe several whale species during their annual migration to warmer waters.
 Charter boats offer daily whale-watching tours narrated by an experienced tour guide.
 Bring a pair of binoculars and a camera to catch some unforgettable views.
-If you prefer not to ride the waters, plan a trip to the Virginia Aquarium, instead, to score up-close views of more than 300 fish species, sea turtles, sharks, seals, and more.
+If you prefer not to ride the waters, plan a trip to the Virginia Aquarium instead to score up-close views of more than 300 fish species, sea turtles, sharks, seals, and more.
 Enjoy hands-on exhibits or explore the nature path or marshlands exhibits.

 The beach views from the ground may be spectacular at Virginia Beach, but imagine taking in the beauty at 2000 feet.
 Charter a sky tour aboard a plane or helicopter to take in the splendor of the coastline and points of interest during the day or experience a spectacular night flight.
 Fall tours are available to view the beautiful fall foliage.
 Holiday tours in the winter months highlight the spectacular seasonal light displays around the city.